DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 - The "pin to start" button in RetiledStart and the "about" button in RetiledSearch's appbar drawer don't have proper spacing on the left.
 - In RetiledStart, the tiles list isn't correctly centered in the page.
 Tried to fix this, but nothing seemed to work.
 - The unpin icon is slightly too large (issue #76 https://github.com/DrewNaylor/Retiled/issues/76)
+- Currently only .desktop files in "/usr/share/applications" are accessed.

 Please note that these known issues may not be recorded in the issue tracker, so they won't show up at the link below.